-Financial assets and liabilities are recorded at fair value on a recurring basis in the balance sheets.
-The carrying values of Company's financial assets and liabilities, including cash and cash equivalents, restricted cash, prepaid and other current assets, accounts payable, and accrued expenses approximate to their fair value due to the short-term maturity of these instruments.
+Financial assets and liabilities are recorded at fair value on a recurring basis in the consolidated balance sheets.
+The carrying values of Company's financial assets and liabilities, including cash and cash equivalents, restricted cash, prepaid and other current assets, accounts payable, and accrued expenses approximate to their fair value due to the short-term nature of these instruments.
+The fair value of the Company's term loan approximates its carrying value, or amortized cost, due to the prevailing market rates of interest rates it bears.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability (an exit price) in an orderly transaction between market participants at the reporting date.
 Assets and liabilities recorded at fair value are categorized based upon the level of judgment associated with the inputs used to measure their fair value.
 Hierarchical levels are directly related to the amount of subjectivity with the inputs to the valuation of these assets or liabilities as follows:

 - Level 1-Observable inputs such as unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date; - Level 2-Inputs (other than quoted prices included in Level 1) are either directly or indirectly observable inputs for similar assets or liabilities.
-These include quoted prices for identical or similar assets or liabilities in active markets and quoted prices for identical or similar assets or liabilities in markets that are not active: - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+These include quoted prices for identical or similar assets or liabilities in active markets and quoted prices for identical or similar assets or liabilities in markets that are not active; and - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.